-- After collection, transport and store sweb in the univex specimen transport tube between 2°C to 30°C until tested. - Spectmens must be assayed with the Aptima assay for CT/NG and/or TV within 60 days of collection. - If longer storage is needed, freeze between -20°C to J0°C for up to 12 months after collection in the Aptima unities specimen transport tube.
+- After collection, transport and store sweb in the unities specimen transport tube between 2°C to 30°C until tested. - Spectmens must be assayed with the Aptima assay for CT/NG and/or TV within 60 days of collection. - If longer storage is needed, freeze between -20°C to J0°C for up to 12 months after collection in the Aptima unities specimen transport tube.

-Halogic provides this subscript promotion guidens a general informational limit only.
-It is not an efformation probability or guidensities or guidensities and partners and interest of partners and hologic.com | diagnostic.solutions@hologic.com | 888.484.4747
+Halogic provides this subscript promotion guidens a general informational limit only, it is not an efformation probability or by an entire of particular of the subscript in the content of particular or by an entire content of the appropriate product of the appropr hologic.com | diagnostic.solutions@hologic.com | 888.484.4747

 D6 CRITIS (D0 Hau D02 C 2017) Habigas, Inc. All regions recovered Habigas.
-The Science of Science Application in accommod larger, and translationaries, to the Control Science and the accommod larger, and translationaries, to the Control Science and the Science and the Application of the Control Science and the Science and translationaries.
-The Application of the Science and translationaries and translationaries and the Application of the Science and the Application and Applicat
+The Science of Science Application in accommod larger, and translationaries, to the Control Science and the accommod larger, and translationaries, to the Control Science and the Science and the Application of the Application and the Application of the Application and App